Capacity Limits of Diffusion-Based Molecular Timing Channels: Abstract

 \section{Abstract}

 This work introduces capacity limits for molecular timing (MT) channels, where information is modulated in the release timing of small information particles, and decoded from the time of arrivals at the receiver.
 It is shown that the random time of arrival can be represented as an additive noise channel, and for the diffusion-based MT (DBMT) channel this noise is distributed according to the \levy distribution.
 Lower and upper bounds on the capacity of the DBMT channel are derived for the case where the delay associated with the propagation of the information particles in the channel is finite, namely, when the information particles dissipate after a finite time interval.
 For the case where a single particle is released per channel use, these bounds are shown to be tight.
 When the transmitter {\em simultaneously} releases a {\em large} number of particles, the detector at the receiver may not be able to precisely detect the arrival time of {\em all} the particles.
 Therefore, two alternative models are considered: detection based on the particle that arrives first, or detection based on the {\em average} arrival times.
-Tight lower and upper bounds are derived for these two models.
-It is shown that by controlling the maximal delay of the information particles, the capacity can increase {\em poly-logarithmically} with the number of released particles.
+Lower and upper bounds on the capacities of these two models are derived, and the lower bound also provides a lower bound for the capacity of the DBMT channel.
+It is shown that by controlling the lifetime of the information particles, the capacity can increase {\em poly-logarithmically} with the number of released particles.
 As each particle takes a random {\em independent} path, this diversity of paths is analogous to receiver diversity and can be used to considerably increase the achievable data rates.